Pink Coloured Open litter box with a scoop on it

 7. High-sided Litter Boxes

-High-sided litter boxes are those where there are enclosing walls that are higher than most common litter boxes.
+High-sided litter boxes are those with enclosing walls that are higher than most common litter boxes.

-These raised rims are designed to minimize the spread of litter on the floor and are particularly useful for handling cats.
+These raised rims are designed to minimize the spread of litter on the floor and are particularly useful for handling cats who love to dig or those who tend to pee on the upper portions of the sides of the box.

 Grey High-sided Litter Box

-Cats who love to dig or those who like to pee on the upper portions of the sides of the box.
-It also assists in preventing overspray, which makes these boxes ideal for male cats, or cats with issues that prevent them from aiming correctly.
+They also help prevent overspray, making these boxes ideal for male cats or cats with issues that prevent them from aiming correctly.

 Many high-sided boxes are designed with a lowered front to accommodate cats of all ages and those with mobility issues.

-This design balances the containment of mess and the readiness to use it if left open all the time.
+This design strikes a balance between containing mess and making the box easy to use if left open all the time.

 What We LikeWhat We Don’t